trinhngocthuyen/trinhngocthuyen.github.io/_posts/tech/2017-10-30-quick-thoughts-on-tail-recursion-in-swift.md

 I always thought that *Tail call optimization (TCO)*, sometimes called *tail recursion optimization*, is supported in most languages by default.
 It turns out to be opposite.

 I happened to find it out when solving a Hackerrank problem (using Python).
 As a fan of functional programming, I used recursion for better readability.
-Of course, I wrote the code in *tail recusion* to avoid memory issues and let the system take care the rest.
+Of course, I wrote the code in *tail recursion* to avoid memory issues and let the system take care the rest.
 Yet, a `segmentation fault` exception was thrown as a potential evidence of the absence of TCO.

 After a few minutes googling, I found that there is an approach to eliminate the memory issues without changing my code to while-loop style.
 Here is the [reference](http://chrispenner.ca/posts/python-tail-recursion).
 You don't need to understand it, just remember that in Python, there exist a solution to fix it.